TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

 * Change fixed text to use `RED._` for l8n.
 See: https://discourse.nodered.org/t/flexdash-alpha-release-a-dashboard-for-node-red/65861/48. [ref](https://discourse.nodered.org/t/question-on-internationalisation-can-i-have-1-json-file-for-several-nodes/76300/2)

 * NEW NODE: `uib-room` - linked to a uibuilder node, creates a socket.io room.
-Will need a way to tell the connected clients to subscribe to the romm (optional) and FE fns to connect/disconnect from rooms.
+Will need a way to tell the connected clients to subscribe to the room (optional) and FE fns to connect/disconnect from rooms.

+* UIB index page - new node?
+Default to root url.
+Show all instances by default, optional pages?
+Include descriptions.
+Selectable list of instances/pages.
+Allow for multiple instances of the node with different settings.
+CSS.

+* ?For no-code nodes that might have class selectors - add a search button that searches the uib-brand.css?
+* ?Have a toggled UI button that opens the Node-RED Editor to the correct location for the URL?

 #### Questions that need answers